 Skip to Main Content

-Monitoring my family’s Steam player stats
+My household's Steam player stats dashboard

 This is a fun dashboard to capture some Steam player statistics using the WebAPI plugin.
 Now I can find out how long my kids have been online, how many friends they have though they’ve never met in person, and what they have achieved without even leaving their room 🙄